Good Medicine - Medical School I

 "What's the issue?"
 Mark asked.

-“In Russia, a beard is a sign of manhood,” Nik said.
-“To not have one is to adopt French stylings, rather than Russian ones.”
+"In Russia, a beard is a sign of manhood," Nik said.
+"To not have one is to adopt French stylings rather than Russian ones."

 "Tasha, tell them what the monk Seraphim said," I chuckled.
 "I know your dad agrees!"

-Tasha laughed, “Seraphim said that if your father doesn’t have a beard you have two mothers!”
+Tasha laughed, "Seraphim said that if your father doesn't have a beard, you have two mothers!"

-All of the others cracked up, having not heard that before.
-I’d heard Deacon Vasily make that comment as fewer and fewer of the younger men chose to wear beards because they were out of style in the secular world.
-The context of the conversation had been an attempt by the Reds to acquire pitchers from the Oakland A’s and the necessity of them shaving their facial hair to conform to the Reds’ unique rules rejecting all facial hair.
+All the others cracked up, having not heard that before.
+I'd heard Deacon Vasily make that comment as fewer and fewer of the younger men chose to wear beards because they were out of style in the secular world.
+The context of the conversation had been an attempt by the Reds to acquire pitchers from the Oakland A's and the necessity of them shaving their facial hair to conform to the Reds' unique rules rejecting all facial hair.

 "Mike's dad doesn't have a beard!"
 Elizaveta giggled.

-“I don’t think a male Loucks has had a beard from before the American Revolution,” I said.
-“Well, until me.
-Dad wasn’t thrilled when I decided to let it grow out, but once I was on the path to ordination, it was basically required by tradition.”
+"I don't think a male Loucks has had a beard since before the American Revolution," I said.
+"Well, until me.
+Dad wasn't thrilled when I decided to let it grow out, but once I was on the path to ordination, it was basically required by tradition."

 "And the ponytail?"
 Mark asked.

-“Another tradition for deacons, and it’s cut when they become priests.
-I don’t know of any support for that tradition outside the Russian church, either.
-That said, a celibate priest who was tonsured a monk would let his hair grow.
-There’s no requirement, beyond obedience to your abbot or bishop, but there’s also no reason to not follow the tradition.”
+"Another tradition for deacons, and it's cut when they become priests.
+I don't know of any support for that tradition outside the Russian church, either.
+That said, a chaste priest who was tonsured a monk would let his hair grow.
+There's no requirement, beyond obedience to your abbot or bishop, but there's also no reason to not follow the tradition."

 "I think I need to grow a beard," Mark said thoughtfully.
 "I'd hate for my kids to have two moms!"